nutonomy/AVCDL/README.md

 There is documentation relating to the use of the **AVCDL** in the context of ISO 21434, ISO 26262, and UNECE WP.29 certification.
 You can find them [here](./distribution/reference_documents/certification_documents).

+## AVCDL Assessments

+The **AVCDL** is being assessed the context of ISO 21434, ISO 26262, and UNECE WP.29 certification.
+You can find results of these assessments [here](./assessments).

 ## Mentions

 We're tracking when the **AVCDL** gets attention.
 You can find a list of mentions [here](./mentions.md).